Azure/aztfmigrate/readme.md

 ## How to use it?
 1. Clone this repo to local.
 2. `go install` under project directory.
+3. Run `azurerm-restapi-to-azurerm plan` under your terraform working directory, it will list all resources that can be migrated from `azurerm-restapi` provider to `azurerm` provider.
-3. Run `azurerm-restapi-to-azurerm migrate` under your terraform working directory, it will migrate all resources from `azurerm-restapi` provider to `azurerm` provider, both terraform configuration and state.
+4. Run `azurerm-restapi-to-azurerm migrate` under your terraform working directory, it will migrate all resources from `azurerm-restapi` provider to `azurerm` provider, both terraform configuration and state.